harshjayprakash/experimental-blok/README.md

 ### The Canvas Grid

-The "Canvas Grid" is the component that provides a coordinate grid scaled at fifteen or a value specified at startup.
-This grid contains the movable box and a surface to create walls ("obstructives") that the box cannot move past.
+The "Canvas Grid" is a components that provides a coordinate grid, scaled at fifteen pixels or another specified value at startup (via CLI).
+This grid contains the box entity and a surface to create walls ("obstructs") that blocks the box's movement.

-* The canvas is not limited to the startup size and can adapt to the window size.
+* The canvas is adapts to the full window client area.
-* The grid can be toggle with the `G` key on the keyboard but is drawn before the box and obstructive.
+* The grid lines can be toggled with `G` key, but is drawn before the box and obstructs - resulting in parts of lines becoming hidden.
-* Left clicking on the canvas will create an obstructive.
+* A left click will create an obstruct at the current position.
-* Drag left clicking will create a series of obstructives.
+* A left drag click will create a series of obstructs.
-* Right clicking on the canvas will remove an existing obstructive.
+* A right click will remove an obstruct at the current position.
+* A right drag click will remove a series of obstructs.

 ### The Information and Action Panel

 The "Panel" is the component that shows information and provides controls to manipulate the canvas.

-* The coordinates of the box is shown.
+* The current coordinates of box is shown.
-* The "Clear All" button removes all the obstructives from the grid.
+* The "Clear All" button removes all obstructs.
-* The "Generate" button randomly adds an obstructive on to the grid surface.
+* The "Generate" button adds an obstruct at a random position.
-* The number provides the number of obstructives currently visible.
+* Shows the current number of obstructs on the canvas.
-* The progress bar showing the internal dynamic memory size storing the obstructs.
+* The progress bar shows the internal dynamic array memory size storing the obstructs.
-* The locked toggle, shows whether the canvas is locked - meaning mouse clicks or drags will not have any effect.
+* The locked toggle, shows whether the canvas has been locked
+  * Enabled - any clicks or drags on the canvas are ignored.
+  * Disabled - normal operation.

 ### The Console

-The console is not initialised unless the `--show-console` argument is passed at execution.
-The console displayes informational, warnings and error messages while the program is running.
+The "Console" is a separate window displaying information, warning and/or error messages while the program is running.

-* The console does not accept user input.
+* Does not accept user input.
+* Must be enabled on startup by passing the `--show-console` argument.

 ### Keyboard Shortcuts